 Let’s not limit ourselves with just the bathroom.
 Glass dividers in other parts of the house make for a winning houseboat interior design.
 Aside from taking up smaller spaces, it also makes any room appear larger than its square footage.

-Corners are a tad bit daunting when designing small interiors, especially if it’s a houseboat we’re talking about.
+Corners are a tad bit daunting when designing a small room, especially if it’s a houseboat we’re talking about.
 But don’t let corners fool you, because as much as they look very limiting, you can make them a lot more functional if they are designed smartly.

 Leaving a corner bare never makes a room bigger.
 It’s just a waste of precious space.
 Try installing a mini study desk, a storage bench, or a reading nook in every little corner you see.
 These additional functions also prettify a room’s interior.